ypconfig/ypconfig/configuration.md

-ypconfig reads a yaml-file (defaults to /etc/ypconfig/interfaces.yml).
+ypconfig reads a yaml-file (defaults to /etc/ypconfig/interfaces.yml) and tries to configure the system accordingly.
 The configfile has the following syntax:

 An array of interfaces, where each interface has the following options:
+- description:
+  A description we can read via snmpd
 - addresses:
   An array of addresses in the syntax address/prefixlen
 - adminstate: